 How Do I Request Mediation?

-You may file a request with the circuit court in the county where your foreclosure case was filed and send a copy of the request form to your lender’s attorney.
-There is a $50 fee to request mediation that must be paid before mediation can be scheduled.
+A $50 fee to request mediation must be paid before mediation can be scheduled.
 If you cannot pay the fee, you can ask the court to waive the fee by filing a Request for Waiver of Foreclosure Mediation Fee with your Request for Mediation.
 This form is available on the court’s website.

 Who Attends Mediation?